shakurocom/TaskManager/README.md

 ## Introduction

 Task Manager is an element of an app’s core with the help of which asynchronous operations get performed.
 It builds dependencies between operations and helps design the correct architecture of their app.
 It simplifies asynchronous programming, so you can focus on more important things.
-Perform many independent asynchronous operations simultaneously with one completion block.
-Every operation has it's own completion block
+Every operation has it's own completion block.

 ## How it works